 The active ingredient in liquid bleach, sodium hypochlorite, is very sensitive to high heat and freezing, but under normal home storage conditions, it should still perform well for nine to twelve months.

-In addition to a limited shelf life, there is another problem.
+In addition to limited shelf life, there is another problem.
 I have had reports from Backdoor Survival readers telling me that in their area, they can only purchase “Clorox Ultra” which is concentrated.
 When I called Clorox to ask how to use concentrated bleach to purify water, they said that it was not intended to be used in that manner and why would I want to do that anyway.
 Seriously, their representative actually said that.

 Pool Shock – The Boilerplate